Spoon-billed sandpiper: Distribution and habitat

 The spoon-billed sandpiper's breeding habitat is sea coasts and adjacent hinterland on the Chukchi Peninsula and southwards along the isthmus of the Kamchatka Peninsula.
 It migrates down the Pacific coast through Japan, Korea and China, to its main wintering grounds in south and southeast Asia, where it has been recorded from India, Bangladesh, Sri Lanka, Burma, Thailand, Vietnam, the Philippines, Peninsular Malaysia and Singapore.

 Through phylogenetic analyses for the complete mitogenome sequence, South Korean and Chinese C. pygmaea groups were indicated to be closely related to Arenaria interpres because of the similarity in the series of protein-coding genes.

+In March 2024, a spoon-billed sandpiper was sighted in the Philippines at Balanga, Bataan mudflat.

 Behaviour and ecology

 Its feeding style consists of a side-to-side movement of the bill as the bird walks forward with its head down.
 This species nests in June–July on coastal areas in the tundra, choosing locations with grass close to freshwater pools.
-Spoon-billed sandpipers feed on the moss in tundras, as well as smaller animal species like mosquitoes, flies, beetles, and spiders.
-At certain points in time, they also feed on marine vertebrates such as shrimp and worms.
+Spoon-billed sandpipers feed on the moss in tundras, as well as smaller animal species, like mosquitoes, flies, beetles, and spiders.
+At certain points in time, they also feed on marine invertebrates such as shrimp and worms.